klassen-software-solutions/go-license-scanner/README.md

 To turn on the scanning you need to add an appropriate section to your git lab configuration.
 First, add an appropriate stage, called `licensecheck` to the stages.
 Next, add the following to turn it on.
 Note the use of the `entrypoint` item.
 This is needed to ensure the CI can run the docker with a shell rather than running the script automatically.
+However at present we have removed this from our current projects as it has been decided not to make the license check a go/no-go decision in the CI.

 ```
 run license check: